On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Summary and Conclusion

 \section{Summary and Conclusion}

 In this work, we characterize the properties and investigate the nature of the peculiar ultra-long transient source GRB 250702B/EP250702a.
 We focus ourselves on the high energy emission, including gamma-ray and soft X-ray.
-Especially, we performed a comprehensive multiple-instrument burst search and implemented analyses jointly with Insight-HXMT/HE, GECAM-B and Fermi/GBM data.
-We also analyzed the temporal evolution of soft X-ray emission from Swift/XRT and Chandra observations.
+Especially, we perform a comprehensive multiple-instrument burst search and implemented analyses jointly with Insight-HXMT/HE, GECAM-B and Fermi/GBM data.
+We also analyz the temporal evolution of soft X-ray emission from Swift/XRT and Chandra observations.
 Our findings are summarized as following:

 1. In gamma-ray band, the Insight-HXMT and GECAM-B observation shows that the main burst starts much earlier than the Fermi/GBM trigger time.
 The main burst could be generally divided into four episodes (denoted M1 to M4), with a total duration of about 4 hours.
-Each episode consists of a bulk of numerous spiky pulses.
+Each episode consists of a bulk of numerous spiky pulses and some underlying slow components.
 These episodes are separated by quiescent periods.
 There is no monotonic increase or decrease in the fluence of these episodes, however there may be a possible (quasi-)periodicity of about 4000 s.

-2. There is a gamma-ray precursor (denoted as P) at 2025-07-01T11:55:17 UTC with a duration of about 50 s, which is about 25 hours before the main burst.
+2. There is a gamma-ray precursor candidate (denoted as P) at 2025-07-01T11:55:17 UTC, which is about 25 hours before the main burst, with a duration of about 50 s.
 Discovery of this precursor is broadly consistent with the EP/WXT detection of this burst a day before the gamma-ray trigger of the main burst.
 The relation between the precursor-main burst waiting time and the duration of main burst is generally compatible to the trend of GRBs and favors a ULGRB.

 3. The luminosity and temporal evolution of the soft X-ray emission resemble other ULGRBs very well, but apparently differs from the known jetted TDEs at the same stage.